matanlurey/griddle/README.md

 # griddle

-Griddle _simplifies_ to concept of creating 2D games or UI applications within a 2D-matrix, or _grid_, which in turn makes it a suitable cross-platform graphics framework for lower fidelity games or apps.
+Griddle _simplifies_ the concept of creating 2D games or UI applications within a 2D-matrix, or _grid_, which in turn makes it a suitable cross-platform graphics framework for lower fidelity games or apps.